ucsf-ckm/iprestricted/README.md

 Wrap your IP-restricted contents with the `[iprestricted]` shortcode.

-Specify which IP addresses are whitelisted via the `whitelist` attribute.
+Specify which IP addresses are whitelisted via the `whitelist` attribute, and which which IP addresses are blacklisted via the `blacklist` attribute.

+### Syntax for white- and blacklists

 You may specify multiple addresses/ranges as a comma separated list.

 Ranges must be provided by declared by their starting and ending IP address, separated by `-`.

-If the client's IP address matches any addresses/ranges given in the shortcode, then the shortcode's content will be displayed.
+### Restriction rules

+1. The shortcode's content will be displayed if the client IP matches any IP on the given whitelist.
+2. The shortcode's content will not be displayed if the client IP matches any IP on the given blacklist.
+3. Blacklist matches take precedence ove whitelist matches, in case the client IP matches both.
-If the client's IP address fails to be matched against the whitelist, then the content will not be displayed.
+4. If neither whitelist or blacklist values are provided, then the content will be displayed.

-### Example
+### Examples

+#### Whitelisting IPs

 ```
 [iprestricted whitelist="172.16.42.31,172.16.42.20,172.16.42.5-172.16.43.11"]